Portland Building: Offices

 As of October 2009, the Portland Building housed these municipal bureaus and departments: Office of Cable Communications & Franchise Management, Bureau of Environmental Services, Facilities Services, Bureau of Human Resources, Office of Management and Finance, Mt.
 Hood Cable Regulatory Commission, Bureau of Parks and Recreation, Bureau of Purchases, Bureau of Risk Management, Bureau of Technology Services, Bureau of Transportation, and the Portland Water Bureau.
-The Portland Building is located across the street from Portland City Hall.
+The Portland Building is located across SW Madison Street from Portland City Hall.

 Reception

 In May 1983, the building won an American Institute of Architects honor award.
+Ada Louise Huxtable of The New York Times called the Portland Building a "competition-winning, postmodernist exercise of romantic classical persuasion" that contrasted sharply with the exactly-contemporary State of Illinois Center in Chicago.

-The building's style remains controversial among Portlanders as well as the entire architecture field.
+The building's style is controversial among Portlanders as well as the entire architecture field.
 In 1990, The Oregonian stated "it's hard to find anyone who doesn't like Pioneer Courthouse Square.... it's even harder to find anyone who admits to liking the Portland Building."
-Nearly a quarter century later, Oregonian columnist David Sarasohn revisited the theme, noting that the "huge blue tiles, colored glass and odd pastel flourishes meant to evoke early modern French paintings" actually resembled "something designed by a Third World dictator's mistress' art-student brother."

-These laypersons' appraisals were bolstered by Italian-born modernist architect Pietro Belluschi, who called the building "totally wrong" and declared: "It's not architecture, it's packaging.
+Italian-born modernist architect Pietro Belluschi called the building "totally wrong" and declared: "It's not architecture, it's packaging.
 I said at the time that there were only two good things about it: 'It will put Portland on the map, architecturally, and it will never be repeated.'"

-Not all commentary has been negative.
-In the estimation of architectural critic Paul Goldberger: "For better or for worse, the Portland Building overshadows other things.
+By contrast, architectural critic Paul Goldberger said, "For better or for worse, the Portland Building overshadows other things.
 It is more significant for what it did than how well it does it.
 It had a profound effect on American architecture and brought a return to classicism that brought us better buildings."

 In October 2009, Travel + Leisure magazine called the Portland Building "one of the most hated buildings in America".
+Oregonian columnist David Sarasohn revisited the theme in 2014, noting that the "huge blue tiles, colored glass and odd pastel flourishes meant to evoke early modern French paintings" actually resembled "something designed by a Third World dictator's mistress' art-student brother."

+DLR Group's reconstruction work on the building was recognized with an American Architecture Award in 2021.